lichtec/FSND-Project3/README.md

 3. After it completes, there are values in the db and you can rerun the previous steps to start the application.

+##Open Source Info
+* This application is using David Miller's template for Bootstrap.
+Please see the included folder for more information.